yuk1i/os-next-docs/docs/laben/xv6lab-userprocess.md

 }
 ```

 The `load_user_elf` function has been modified compared to the previous Lab.
 We need to note that **allocating physical pages may fail**.
-When the system does not have enough memory, the `exec` function fails to execute, and we need to return to the original process to continue execution, releasing the half-allocated memory.
+When the system does not have enough memory, the `exec` function fails to execute, and we need to return to the original process to continue execution, releasing the half-allocated memory.(Avoid memory leaks)

 Therefore, we create a new `struct mm` and load the segments from the ELF file and the process stack into it.
 Only after we no longer need to allocate memory (`mm_mappages`) do we clear and overwrite `p->mm`.